TaxFoundation/international-tax-competitiveness-index/Source Documentation.md

 ## United States

 ### **capgainsrate**: Erica York, "An Overview of Capital Gains Taxes," Tax Foundation, April 16, 2019, https://taxfoundation.org/capital-gains-taxes/.
+The 2013 maximum rate includes the effect of the 3.8% tax on net investment income and 3% itemized deduction phaseout, computed as 25.102=20+3.8+.03*(39.6+3.8), see U.S. Department of the Treasury," https://www.treasury.gov/resource-center/tax-policy/tax-analysis/Documents/Taxes-Paid-on-Capital-Gains-for-Returns-with-Positive-Net-Capital-Gains.pdf.

 ### **dividendexempt**: Kyle Pomerleau, "A Hybrid Approach: The Treatment of Foreign Profits under the Tax Cuts and Jobs Act," Tax Foundation, May 3, 2018, https://taxfoundation.org/treatment-foreign-profits-tax-cuts-jobs-act/.

 ### **capgainsexemption**: Kyle Pomerleau, "A Hybrid Approach: The Treatment of Foreign Profits under the Tax Cuts and Jobs Act," Tax Foundation, May 3, 2018, https://taxfoundation.org/treatment-foreign-profits-tax-cuts-jobs-act/.

-### **vatrate**: Janelle Cammenga, "State and Local Sales Tax Rates, 2019," Jan.
-30, 2019, https://taxfoundation.org/sales-tax-rates-2019/.
+### **vatrate**: !!!